Talk Dialect White Paper

 Research, such as that highlighted by The Conversation, suggests that being bi-dialectal (speaking two dialects) can have cognitive advantages similar to bilingualism.

 In conclusion: The mechanisms driving the downward trajectory of dialect use are clearly complex.
+But we must remember it is only a tenth of the story.

 The Talk Dialect Project Risks

-One thing is blindingly obvious with a project of this nature —time is against us.
+One thing is blindingly obvious with a project of this nature — time is against us.

-The evidence demonstrates this.
+The evidence demonstrates this on the current dataset.

 And if you listen around in your own local community, the older people who speak in dialect are the last of a kind who talk like this each other and in everyday use.